EMULSIVE | Apr 18, 2018 | 11

 The front dump pockets will swallow up your film cases, light meter, extension tubes, snacks, even a small 35mm, with ease.

-Use case three: the Hadley One as a mixed format shooter’s camera bag
+Three: as a mixed format shooter’s camera bag

 This is where things get interesting.
 I’ve been using two half-width inserts, as opposed to partitioning the full-width prototype when carrying more than one camera.
 It feels stronger to me and when out and about, and I can simply pull one of the inserts from the bag and leave it on the side for easy access.